davedelong/StackKit/README.markdown

 ##Current Progress

-We are currently implementing the beta official API.
-As of right now, only a few features are usable, mainly fetching an SKUser object.
+We are currently implementing the official API.
+The progress is slow, so it is unlikely that it is actually usable.
+If you would like to contribute, PLEASE HELP!

+##Using the API

+In order to use the framework, you will need to acquire an [API Key][7] and save it as a file called "consumerKey.txt" in the root level of your clone.

 ##The future